 Popularly known as a coffee shop and restaurant, Cenote in east Austin, is also home to delectable tacos.

-Tyson’s Tacos, a small neighborhood joint on Airport Boulevard, was another gem highly recommended by locals for the best tacos in Austin.
+Tyson’s Tacos, a small neighborhood joint on Airport Boulevard, is another gem highly recommended by locals for the best tacos in Austin.

-The taco named Wild Feminist immediately caught my attention.
-Filled with eggs, house sausage, avocado, potatoes, and pico, this was another taco to savor.
+The taco named Wild Feminist is sure to catch your attention – she is wild by name and flavor Filled with eggs, house sausage, avocado, potatoes, and pico, this is another breakfast taco to savor.

 The outdoor seating patio, friendly staff, and availability of local craft beers make this neighborhood joint worth discovering.